-Detailed information about admissions criteria for a competitive application can be found in our Admissions Guidebook.
+Admission to the PA profession has become increasingly competitive over the years.
+EVMS evaluates applicants through four lenses: cognitive/academic, personal/non-cognitive, healthcare experience and community service.
+Detailed information about admissions criteria for a competitive application can be found our Admissions Guidebook.
 It is a comprehensive guide about our application requirements and the admissions process.

-- A qualifying grade point average of 3.00 or better (on a 4.0 scale).
+- Qualifying GPA of 3.00 or better (on a 4.0 scale)

 Required courses include:

 - Prerequisite Courses with No Time Limit for Completion:

 - Intro to Psychology

 - Prerequisite Courses that Must be Completed within 10 Years of Application Deadline:

 - Anatomy AND Physiology OR A&P I AND A&P II (2 courses required)**